-A sling is a piece of moving and handling equipment.
+A sling is a piece of patient handling equipment.
 It is designed and manufactured to help facilitate the transfer of a patient in combination with a hoist or lift.
 Using carefully selected fabrics, a sling generally fits under and around a client, and when selected carefully, the right sling will help achieve a safe transfer and reduce the risks associated with manual handling.
 So the selection of the right type of sling for your hoist is important.

 Related: The Oxford Journey Stand Aid

 When it comes to selecting the right type of slings for a hoist, it is important to be aware of a range of factors.
 This can apply to both the person fitting the sling and operating the equipment and of course, the person using the sling (and lift).
 These considerations should form part of a dynamic risk assessment before using any moving and handling equipment.
 This requires the intervention of a competent and trained individual.
 The extent of competence should be in context to the degree of complexity of the task at hand.

 To minimise risks, it is important to analyse the abilities, limitations, experience, training in using the equipment, the task at hand and the environment.
 A clear understanding of the manufacturer’s instructions for use will help ensure effective use of the equipment selected.

 Risk assessments should be recorded in sufficient detail.
 In addition, made accessible to enable handlers to use the equipment correctly and safely.
 For instance, making reference to equipment provision, accessories and the number of handlers required to complete the task.
 Photographs may prove helpful for additional context.

 Risk Assessments: Areas

 There are many areas that should be taken into account during a risk assessment.
 However, the following encompass and summarise some of the core areas: